jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/ride-controller.png" width="250">

-Used for the Activision games Tony Hawk Ride and Tony Hawk Shread for the Wii.
+Used for the Activision games Tony Hawk Ride and Tony Hawk Shread.

 ### How to configure